ScioShield/Tartarus/README.md

 Look into how ART works on Linux
 Think about a config file to hold variables that all scripts can pull from, like hostname, IP_ADDR, VER, etc. Could be done with an improvised `.env` file and functions to export all vars local to each script?
 ~~Think about password saving~~
 Add a new API call to create an API user and use that for all other curl authentications and then the API key can be shipped to other projects
+Add Windows 2022 Server promoted to domain controller Add the Auditd and Sysmon updates from Florin

 ## Future improvements
 Add an Opnsense node